-St Mary’s provides a history curriculum that is ambitious and designed for all pupils.
-It is coherently planned and sequenced towards cumulatively providing the necessary knowledge and skills for the pupils’ future to empower them to take their role as informed and active citizens in the 21st century.
-Its emphasis is not just on historical knowledge but also skills and concepts.
-It has the same challenging academic ambitions for all pupils.
-They all work from a shared starting point to answer the same key questions.
+History is coherently planned and sequenced towards cumulatively providing the necessary knowledge and skills for the pupils’ future to empower them to take their role as informed and active citizens in the 21st century.

 The breadth of teaching approaches appropriate to the content and desired learning outcomes are used to engage all pupils and enable them to not just acquire knowledge but to apply it in meaningful contexts.
 Appropriate discussion is recommended as a means of checking pupils’ learning systematically, identifying misconceptions and providing immediate feedback.
 Questions and tasks to stretch and challenge the most able pupils are incorporated where appropriate.